-The staff guided us to the reception and after a swift check in we were taken to our room.
+The staff guided us to the reception and after a swift check-in, we were taken to our room.
 We could not have reached our room without help.
-Let me re-create the steps – we get out reception, take a few steps and walk through a long corridor which has Balinese art pieces all over it.
+Let me re-create the steps – we get out of reception, take a few steps and walk through a long corridor that has Balinese art pieces all over it.

 It is when we opened the window to sit on the balcony that we realized that the property is on the slant of a hill.
-We could see and hear the priest doing evening puja at Shiv temple.
+We could see and hear the priest doing evening puja at the Shiva temple.
 We could see the native wooden architecture of Sikkim.
-We would later learn that the property was the ancestral home of the ex-chief minister of Sikkim Sh Nar Bahadur Bhandari.
+Later we learned that the property was the ancestral home of the ex-chief minister of Sikkim Sh Nar Bahadur Bhandari.

 Mayfair Gangtok is a luxury five-star deluxe property, so all the facilities that you expect from a luxury hotel are all there.
 Rooms are spacious and so are bathrooms.
-Food is good.
+The food is good.
 What stood out for me was their focus on art and the aesthetic décor of the hotel.
 The place is organized like an array of Villas and that kind of reminded me of Villas in Goa.
 There is also an angle of divine presence through various displays.
-Let me give you a photo walk of the art at Mayfair Gangtok.
+Let me give you a photo walk of the art at the property.

 Replica of Pashupatinath Linga

-A four-faced Chaturmukhlinga – an exact replica of the one at Pashupatinath Temple in Kathmandu is the core of the temple at Mayfair Gangtok.
-It is living temple where every morning and evening the puja takes place and as a guest, you are welcome to participate.
+A four-faced Chaturmukhlinga – an exact replica of the one at Pashupatinath Temple in Kathmandu is the core of the temple at the hotel property.
+It is a living temple where every morning and evening the puja takes place and as a guest, you are welcome to participate.
 You have to take off your shoes near the temple just like you would do at any Shiva temple.
 I loved waking up to chants and closing the day with them.